parcivad/IP-Symcon-Reolink/README.md

-# IP-Symcon-Reolink
+# ips-reolink
-IP-Symcon Modul für Reolink Kameras
+IP-Symcon plugin to interact with the reolink cameras via their API